Edited by: Keri Stooksbury

 Here’s how to book travel using the U.S. Bank Travel Portal:

-The next best thing to do is just to get straight cash-back.
-There are 2 ways to get cash-back:
+The next best thing to do is just to get straight cash back with a cash back credit card.
+There are 2 ways to get cash back:

 You’d want to use the statement credit option if you have transactions you want to redeem points for.